Wietsevdv/GPP_Research/README.md

 This will definitly use a stack.
 As every action you finish, will make you want to return to the previous action you were trying to perform but needed to first meet its precondition(s).

 Start by creating a world where you manually open the door to check these mechanics work.
 After that make the ai take over with goap

+important note: GOAP needs a finite state machine to work.
+It removes the state transition logic, and makes the FSM much simpler.

+GOAP in code will be a "planner" that is giving a goal by the AI.
+The planner uses pathfinding on nodes that hold worldInfo with actions being the connections that change the worldInfo.
+The path the planner creates is the sequence of actions the AI can take to realize it's goal.
+Each action in this sequence changes worldinfo to the point the goal is met.